You're single. You're happy being single. You're not looking for romance—you're looking for friends. But try explaining that to the internet.

 You're single, not searching.
 And that's perfectly fine.
 You deserve a community that understands that.

-Ready to find platonic community without the dating app fatigue?
-Join DayOfUs and experience what it's like to make friends in a space designed specifically for platonic connection.
+Ready to meet people without the dating app fatigue?
+Join DayOfUs and experience what it’s like to connect in real life—over good food and good conversation.

-No swiping.
-No romantic expectations.
-Just good food, good conversation, and the possibility of genuine friendship.
+Less swiping.
+More face-to-face connection.
+Just good food, good conversation, and the possibility of something real—friendship, romance, or both.